-When customers then come into a Lowe’s store, the app on their phone can tell them where to find the products they’ve picked out and can give them other information on the products.
-This is really taking care of two stumbling blocks at once for Lowe’s shoppers: 1) will this look good in my home?, and 2) how do I navigate this enormous store?
+When customers come into a Lowe’s store, the app on their phone can tell them where to find the products they’ve picked out, and it can give them other information on the products.

 Successful brands tend to be those who are prepared to adapt to customer preferences and move ahead with the advantages that new technology can bring them.
-While many bricks and mortar retailers have struggled with competition online, studies show that customers still have a preference for completing their shopping journey in-store.
+While many retailers have struggled with competition online, studies show that customers still have a preference for completing their shopping journey in-store.